AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-20-customize-iconeffect.md

 ---
 description: The zoom indicator is overlaid on the main view area.
 It is displayed when the image is in a reset state and it also depends on iconeffect parameter.
-seo-description: The zoom indicator is overlaid on the main view area.
-It is displayed when the image is in a reset state and it also depends on iconeffect parameter.
-seo-title: Icon effect

 solution: Experience Manager
 title: Icon effect
-uuid: 9e8c0c6f-2c45-4acb-9acb-5b8494bfc69b

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog
 role: Developer,Business Practitioner
 ---